aiclouds/siimple/docs/getting-started/migration.md

 ##### siimple-box

-The `siimple-box` component has been removed from **siimple css**.
+The `siimple-box` component has been removed from **siimple**.
 You can simulate the box component using helpers classes:

 ```html
 <div class="siimple--p-3 siimple--bg-light siimple--border-rounded">